 Besides the virtual heights and critical frequencies, the absorption of the energy of radio waves by the ionosphere is an important factor in limiting radio transmission.
 This absorption exists because the ions set in motion by the radio waves collide with air molecules and dissipate as heat the energy they have taken from the radio waves.
-Consequently the energy thus absorbed from the radio waves is greater, the greater the distance of penetration of the waves into the ionized layer and the greater the density of ions and air molecules in the layer, and hence the greater the number of collisions between ions and air molecules.
-Absorption is especially great in the daytime, and it occurs chiefly in the low ionosphere, in the D or E layers.
-It also occurs in the high ionosphere, near critical frequencies.
-Much of the lowlayer absorption disappears with the decrease of low-layer ionization at night.
-Higher frequencies are less affected by absorption than are lower frequencies, for waves passing through the same ionized layers.
+Consequently the energy thus absorbed from the radio waves is greater, the greater the distance of penetration of the waves into the ionized layer and the greater the density of ions and air molecules in the layer, i.e., the greater the number of collisions between ions and air molecules. bsorption is especially great in the daytime, and it occurs hiefly in the low ionosphere, in the D or E layers.
+It also cours in the high ionosphere, near critical frequencies, The .ow-layer absorption is usually of greater significance in radio communication than the absorption near the critical frequencies. uch of the low-layer absorption disappears with the decrease of low-layer ionization at night.
+Higher frequencies are less affected by absorption than are lower frequencies, for waves cassing through the same ionized layers.

 Regular Variations of Ionosphere Characteristics. - There are three principal types of variation of critical frequencies which are fairly regular with time.
 These are diurnal variations, seasonal variations, and year-to-year variations with the sunspot cycle.
+See Fig. 6.

-The diurnal and seasonal variations of the critical freduencies of the normal E layer are particularly regular.
+The diurnal and seasonal variations of the critical frequencies of the normal E layer are particularly regular.
 The critical frequencies vary with the altitude of the sun, being highest when the sun is most nearly overhead.
-Thus the diurnal maximum of the E critical frequency (f_E) is at local noon, and the seasonal maximum is in midsummer.
-At night this layer usually does not reflect waves of frequencies higher than about 1000 ke/s.
+Thus the diurnal maximum of the E critical frequency (f_E) is at local noon, and the seasonal maximum is at the summer solstice.
+At night this layer usually doe's not reflect at vertical incidence waves of frequencies higher than about 1.0 Mc/s.

-The diurnal and seasonal variations of the critical frequencies of the F_2 layer at Washington are ouite different from those of the E layer.
+The diurnal and seasonal variations of the critical frequencies of the F_2 layer are quite different from those of the E layer.
 The winter F_2 critical frequencies exceed any regular critical frequency found during the summer.
 In the winter a broad diurnal maximum occurs in the daytime, centered around 1:00 P.M. local time.
 In the summer a broader diurnal maximum centers about sunset.
 During the night the winter critical frequencies are usually lower than the corresponding summer values.
-Thus, the highest F_2 -layer critical frequencies occur during the winter night; the summer day and night values are between.
+Thus, the highest F_2 -layer critical frequencies occur during the winter day, and the lowest F-layer critical frequencies occur during the winter night; the summer day and night values are between.

-The F2 virtual heights are much lower during a winter day than during a summer day.
+The F_2 virtual heights are much lower during a winter day than during a summer day.
 The F virtual heights at night are about the same in winter as in summer.

-The seasonal effects in the ionosphere synchronize with the sun's measonal position, not lagging a month or two as do the seasons of weather.
-Winter conditions in the F_2 layer obtain during a period of several months from about October to March, and summer conditions for a period of several months from about April to September.
-Around the equinoxes, there is a transition period of a month or two in which the change occurs between winter and summer conditions; in these transition periods the ionosphere characteristics (except for the effects of sporadic E - see below) fluctuate between winter and summer conditions and are thus more erratic than during the rest of the year.
+The seasonal effects in the ionosphere synchronize with the sun's seasonal position, not lagging a month or two as do the seasons of weather.
+Winter conditions in the F_2 layer obtain during a period of several months from about the fall equinox to the spring equinox, and summer conditions for a period of several months from about the summer side of the equinoxes, there is a transition period of about a month in which the change occurs between winter and summer conditions.